 Digital Object Identifier (DOI)

 Malyarenko, Dariya; Fedorov, Andriy; Bell, Laura; Prah, Melissa; Hectors, Stefanie; Arlinghaus, Lori; Muzi, Mark; Solaiyappan, Meiyappan; Jacobs, Michael; Fung, Maggie; Shukla-Dave, Amita; McManus, Kevin; Boss, Michael; Taouli, Bachir; Yankeelov, Thomas E.; Quarles, Christopher Chad; Schmainda, Kathleen; Chenevert, Thomas L.; and Newitt, David C., "Toward Uniform Implementation Of Parametric Map Digital Imaging And Communication In Medicine Standard In Multisite Quantitative Diffusion Imaging Studies" (2017).
-Neurobiology.
+Translational Neuroscience.
 358.